Fire Emblem: Path of Radiance: Localization

 The localization of Path of Radiance was handled by Nintendo of America's localization branch Nintendo Treehouse.
 During the process, the team worked closely with Intelligent Systems staff members.
 The biggest challenge for the team was translating from Japanese to English, which required staff from Japan to come over and check their work.
 When translating the dialogue, the localization team wanted to preserve the story's depth and serious tone, despite often having a limited text and character space for interaction and expression.
 While they had the option to add extra text boxes, this would potentially have made going through conversations tedious for players, so they worked to match the number of text boxes used in the Japanese version.
 The western version's difficulty was also toned down: the Japanese version's Maniac setting was removed, Hard Mode was toned down, and a new Easy was introduced.
 These adjustments were based on both western test player feedback, and feedback from Japanese players complaining about the game's high difficulty.

 The amount of dialogue and text that needed translating was estimated at less than that in Animal Crossing, but still enough to take several months to complete.
 Due to its serious nature, the team needed to take a different approach to its localization than other Nintendo titles.
 As far as possible, the team remained faithful to the original script, aside from pieces like jokes which would not have made sense to people unfamiliar with Japanese humor.
 While most of the time they refrained from putting out-of-context remarks in character dialogue, an exception was Anna, a recurring Fire Emblem character who featured in optional tutorial missions.
 As she existed outside the game to a degree, they had more freedom to have her make pop culture references.

 Reception

 In Japan during its opening week, Path of Radiance sold 100,357 copies, selling through 64.16% of its initial shipment.
 By the end of 2005, the game had sold 156,413 copies.
 In its UK debut, it reached the top of the GameCube charts.
 Although no exact sales figures have been published, Nintendo cited the game as being among its successful GameCube titles for 2005.
-According to the developers, the fact that it was released near the end of the GameCube's lifespan affected sales, but it still managed to help sell the hardware and convinced Nintendo that the Fire Emblem had selling power on home consoles.
+According to the developers, the fact that it was released near the end of the GameCube's lifespan affected sales, but it still managed to help sell the hardware and convinced Nintendo that the Fire Emblem series had selling power on home consoles.